APPLE iPad Pro (2020) Review

 Apple iPad Pro (2020) 12,9 Inch Cover Stand Side View

-It has a magic keyboard which means the one-inch travel scissor key.
+It has a Magic Keyboard, which means the one-inch travel scissor key.
 Kind of nice, normal keyboard like on the 16-inch MacBook Pro, the 2020 MacBook Air, or the desktop keyboard that you can use with iMacs or anything that you want.

 Apple iPad Pro 2020 129 Inch Keyboard Top View